 Postpartum Depression

-Having children is almost always depicted as a joyous and wonderful time in a woman's life and for the vast majority it is.
+Having children is almost always depicted as a joyous and wonderful time in a woman's life and for the vast majority of women, it is.
 However, recently people have begun to talk more openly about postpartum depression, a potentially serious and debilitating condition many women experience after giving birth.
+Postpartum depression can be a serious condition so learn more about the signs and symptoms of this form of depression and know what to do if you or your loved one is experiencing this postpartum syndrome.
+Also get tips for determining the differences between postpartum depression and baby blues and also read on for more information on how to treat this form of depression.

-Not every woman will experience this depression, although some women are more at risk of developing it than others.
-Read Prevention and Treatment to learn how you can stop postpartum from affecting you.
+Not every woman will experience postpartum depression, although some women are more at risk of developing this form of depression than are others.
+Read our articles on postpartum depression Prevention and postpartum depression Treatment to learn how you can stop postpartum from affecting you.
+Get great tips on how to treat this form of depression and also find out how you can minimize your risk of developing postpartum depression in the first place.

-Again, treatment is very important.
+Even though baby blues is a lesser form of depression when compared to postpartum depression, again, treatment is very important.
 While some forms of postpartum depression are milder, like the "baby blues", the postpartum period can be debilitating for some women.
 Speak to your health care professional about the possibility of postpartum obsessive-compulsive disorder (PPOCD), postpartum anxiety and panic and postpartum psychosis.
+These serious forms of depression can be life threatening both for the mother and the child.
+Read these articles to find out more about these potentially dangerous conditions and about what to do if you or someone you love has one of these conditions.

 Related Links: